2-Headed Shark Attack: Plot

 Another earthquake then hits.
 The group realizes that the earthquakes are actually the atoll collapsing in on itself.
 They hook up a generator to metal poles and place them in the water to distract the shark while Kate and Cole travel to the Sea King and repair the hull.
 The plan works until the shark attacks the poles, knocking Han and Dikilla into the water to their deaths.
 Kate fixes the ship, only for Cole to drive away without her, forcing her to swim back to the atoll.
 The two-headed shark attacks the Sea King, causing it to sink and send out a distress signal; Cole escapes on a lifeboat but his cellphone rings alerting the shark.
 The shark attacks and eats Cole.
 The atoll is sinking too, prompting everyone to flee for their lives.

-Kristen and Kristen get separated from the group and are devoured.
+Kristen and Dana get separated from the group and are devoured.
 Franklin and Anne also get separated from the group, and after running into a dead-end due to a tsunami approaching the atoll, they share one final kiss as the shark eats them.
 The rest of the group end up in the water as the tsunami strikes the island.
 The remaining students swim into the half-sunk village chapel to hide, but the shark breaks in.
 Lyndsey uses a gun to shoot it, but it eats her.
 Ethan uses a large wooden cross in the chapel to try attacking it, which also fails as it eats Liza and Michelle.
-Paul, Kate, and Dana climb out the window and escape while Ethan distracts the shark, only to get caught and eaten as well.
+Paul, Kate, and Kirsten climb out the window and escape while Ethan distracts the shark, only to get caught and eaten as well.

 The final three discover a gasoline tank, and lure the shark towards it, but fail to ignite it.
-Kate attempts to stab the shark and is nearly eaten, but Dana sacrifices herself instead to blow up the shark.
+Kate attempts to stab the shark and is nearly eaten, but Kirsten sacrifices herself instead to blow up the shark.
 However, only one of the shark's heads get blown off.
 Kate and Paul find one of the boats and turn it on as a decoy, taking shelter on part of the remaining atoll still above water.
 The shark attacks the unmanned boat, biting the motor; it explodes, killing the shark.
 A helicopter arrives, summoned by the distress signal sent out from the sunken Sea King, saving Kate and Paul.